wjordan/go-sockaddr/README.md

 There are also a few simple helper functions such as `GetPublicIP` and `GetPrivateIP` which both return strings and select the first public or private IP address on the default interface, respectively.
+Similarly, there is also a helper function called `GetInterfaceIP` which returns the first usable IP address on the named interface.

 ## `sockaddr` CLI